 Covenant of Mayors is the world's largest program of climate and energy measures, in which European local governments voluntarily commit to emission reductions set by the EU and draw up an action plan to achieve emission reductions.
 At the same time, the city is preparing for the climate goals set by the state in the near future for carbon-neutral Finland.

 The practical measures implementing the city's strategy are aimed at increasing renewable and zero-emission energy production, reducing energy consumption and reducing transport emissions, as they account for a significant share of Kerava's CO2 emissions.
 It is also important to reduce the carbon footprint of the city organization and to encourage Kerava residents to take action on climate change.

-Representatives of the city's various industries and stakeholders, such as Keravan Energia, are involved in the planning and implementation of measures under the SECAP agreement.
-Planning for the measures has begun in the fall of 2019.
+Representatives of the city's various industries and stakeholders, such as Keravan Energia, are involved in the implementation of measures under the SECAP agreement.
+The implementation of the measures has begun in the spring of 2021.

 The purpose of the MAtchUP project is to test and replicate good climate change mitigation measures related to, among other things, mobility and energy use and production, and to develop the intelligence of related systems.
 The seven European cities participating in the project pioneered the development and testing of various measures to reduce greenhouse gas emissions.

 In addition to Kerava, Dresden, Valencia, Antalya, Ostend, Herzliya, and Skopje are developing and testing measures in the MAtchUP project, which began in 2017.
 The project received funding from the European Commission and was conditional on accession to the Covenant of Mayors and the development of a SECAP action plan.

 Measures are divided into four entities in MAtchUp